BobGreenwade/Delusion-Loop-Interrupter/src/protocols/Protocols Overview.md

 - Each module operates independently and supports graceful failure
 - Outputs are routed to mitigation logic, persona engines, or escalation channels
 - All protocols are designed to uphold conversational safety and synthetic dignity
 - Editorial phrasing is modulated by emotional tone and persona voice
-- ML integration is planned for most protocols in future passes